-3. Municipalities will ensure that pedestrian and bicycle networks are integrated into transportation planning to -
+- 3. Municipalities will ensure that pedestrian and bicycle networks are integrated into transportation planning to - a) provide safe, comfortable travel for pedestrians and bicyclists within existing communities and new development

 These policies were not addressed in the EA.
 Furthermore, it is clear that the elimination of an important cycling route and/or turning the route into a "ride at your own risk" corridor in which cyclist safety is endangered by requiring cyclists to compete for space with automobiles in narrow traffic lanes is inconsistent with the PPS and conflicts with the Growth Plan.